General Terms and Conditions

 “Client” shall mean the party receiving services from DecisionWise as set forth in the Service Order.

 “Client Contract” shall mean, the Service Order, the General Terms and Conditions, and the Data Processing Addendum (DPA), including all Annexes to the DPA.

 “Client Contract Effective Date” is the date listed in the signature block to the Service Order.

 “DecisionWise” shall mean DecisionWise, LLC, a Utah limited liability company, U.SA.

-“DPA” shall mean the Data Processing Agreement that accompanies the Service Order and these General Terms and Conditions.
+“DPA” shall mean the Data Processing Addendum that accompanies both the Service Order and these General Terms and Conditions.